lumc-sasc/wf-iclipseq/README.md

 If control_bam is provided, it is imperative that control_bai is provided as well!

-By default, the reference genome and annotation are specified in the `conf/params.config`
+By default, the reference genome and annotation are specified in the `conf/params.config`.
+You can use these and move on to running the pipeline or you can replace these with your own.
 ```
 fasta                      = "https://ftp.ensembl.org/pub/release-110/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna_sm.primary_assembly.fa.gz"
 gtf                        = "https://ftp.ensembl.org/pub/release-110/gtf/homo_sapiens/Homo_sapiens.GRCh38.110.gtf.gz"